 Read more: for those moments when you get spotted and your impotent rage boils over, try the PC's greatest shooters.

-The best stealth games highlight that neat joy of entering a space and leaving it unchanged except for that briefcase you were told to extract, or that one person who was your target now laying dead without anyone having noticed - the alarms going off at the precise moment you coolly walk away from the scene undetected.
+The best stealth games highlight that neat joy of entering a space and leaving it unchanged except for the briefcase you were told to extract, or that one person who was your target now laying dead without anyone having noticed – the alarms going off at the precise moment you coolly walk away from the scene undetected.

 Dishonored 1 & 2

-Some of the best stealth games can feel turn-based - even those that aren’t Invisible, Inc. They’re the ones that have you marking targets, mapping patrol routes and mentally solving problems - all before uncloaking and triggering the action when you’re ready.
+Some of the best stealth games can feel turn-based – even those that aren’t Invisible, Inc. They’re the ones that have you marking targets, mapping patrol routes, and mentally solving problems – all before uncloaking and triggering the action when you’re ready.

-The Dishonored series is the epitome of that style of stealth - and as an added bonus, is just as good for combo-slinging predatory combat when you’re spotted.
+The Dishonored series is the epitome of that style of stealth, and as an added bonus, is just as good for combo-slinging predatory combat when you’re spotted.
 It’s nice not to have to reload the moment those well-made plans go awry.

-Beyond that, Arkane’s games are a ghoster’s dream, with mission stats screens that track not only how many civvies you’ve killed, but also whether you’ve been detected, raised any alarms or left bodies in plain sight.
+Beyond that, Arkane’s games are a ghoster’s dream, with mission stats screens that track not only how many civvies you’ve killed, but also whether you’ve been detected, raised any alarms, or left bodies in plain sight.